What makes your business different from any other real estate agent in your city?

 But it’s not that simple…

-In fact, every color, font, and logo, communicates something about your brand.
-If you don’t choose those elements carefully, then you might end up sending messages that you don’t want to send.
+Every color, font, and logo communicates something about your brand.
+If you don’t choose those elements carefully, you might send messages you don’t want to send.

-And in this guide, we’re going to show you how to brand your real estate business effectively, whether you’re an investor or an agent.
+And this guide will show you how to brand your real estate business effectively, whether you’re an investor or an agent.

-Before we dive into the five steps, though, let’s talk about why branding is important for your real estate business.
+Before we dive into the five steps, though, let’s talk about why branding is vital for your real estate business.

 Why is Real Estate Branding Vital For Your Business?